onera/Cassiopee/Intersector/doc/source/Intersector.rst

     :type            t2:  [array, list of arrays] or [pyTree, base, zone, list of zones]
     :param           RTOL:  relative tolerance
     :type            RTOL:  float
-    :param           RTOL:  minimal dot product between normals of a pair of polygon to consider them as potentially overlapping.
+    :param           ps_min:  minimal dot product between normals of a pair of polygon to consider them as potentially overlapping.
-    :type            RTOL:  float
+    :type            ps_min:  float
+    :param           dir2:  given direction to compare t1's faces with.
+If None, t2's normals are used.
+    :type            dir2:  tuple

     *Example of use:*